mini-rose/mocha/doc/writing-modules.rst

                 return a + b;
         }

-Now, to test our module out create a main.ff file in the same directory as these modules::
+Now, to test our module out create a main.x file in the same directory as these modules::

-        // main.ff
+        // main.x

         use "add"